 Dr. Milligan currently works as an independent consultant.
 Previously, Dr. Milligan was a partner at Bay City Capital LLC, a life sciences investment firm, a position he held from 1997 through 2013.
 From 1979 to 1996, Dr. Milligan served in a variety of roles retiring as Senior Vice President and Chief Scientific Officer at Abbott Laboratories, a publicly-held healthcare products company.
-Dr. Milligan currently serves as a director of Inspirotech and Minute Molecular Diagnostics, which are privately-held life sciences companies.
-He is also on the Board of Xoult, a life sciences software company, as well as Ekatra Inc., a company utilizing information technology to monitor and protect valuable assets.
+Dr. Milligan currently serves as Chairman of Air Answers, previously Inspirotech, Director of Minute Molecular Diagnostics and Chairman of Ekatra.
 From 2016 to 2018 he was a board member for WebLoq Inc, a privately-held information technology security company that is no longer in business.
 Starting in 1995, Dr. Milligan served as a director of Caliper Life Sciences, a publicly-held pharmaceutical and biotechnology company that was acquired by PerkinElmer Company in 2011, as well as ICOS, a publicly-held pharmaceutical company where he was a board member and later lead director before it was acquired by Eli Lilly in 2008.
 Dr. Milligan also served as Chairman and a director at Vicuron Pharmaceuticals, Inc., a privately-held biopharmaceutical company from 1997 to 2005 when it was acquired by Pfizer.
 He was also a director of Reliant Pharmaceuticals, Inc., a privately-held pharmaceutical company from 1999 until acquired by GlaxoSmithKline, in 2007.
-In addition, he was a director of Pathway Diagnostics Corporation, a privately-held diagnostics company acquired by Quest Diagnostics, Inc., and a director of Maxia Pharmaceuticals, Inc., a privately-held pharmaceutical company acquired by Incyte Corporation, from 1999 to 2003.
+In addition, he was a director of Pathway Diagnostics Corporation, a privately-held diagnostics company acquired by Quest Diagnostics, Inc., and a director of Maxia Pharmaceuticals, Inc., a privately-held pharmaceutical company acquired by Incyte, from 1999 to 2003.
 Dr. Milligan received an A.B. in Chemistry from Princeton University and an M.S. and Ph.D. in Organic Chemistry from the University of Illinois.